codenameyau/trello-stocks/README.md

 - https://trello.com/app-key

 It will contain two keys: your trello api key and your OAuth token.
-You will need both of these fields.
+You will need both of these fields as well as generate an API_TOKEN.

 Secondly get your trello board id from a network request.
-It will be located in the response body for the `https://trello.com/1/Members/me` API call.
+It will be located in the response body for the `/Members/me` API call or `/boards`.
 Look at the boards field and you should find it.

 ```json
 {